grumpyjames/birding-almanac/features/a-200-bird-year/part-26-cape-wrath.md

 we can hear everything he says: bonus.
 We can also hear grousing in the back about being unable to hear anything.
 Schadenfreude bonus.
 Another front seat perk: we see Arctic Skuas before anyone else
 - a group of four circling above the track.
-Life tick bonus.
+Life tick.
 Get in.

-We stop around two thirds of the way along in the hope of a better Skua view: a couple of pairs nest of some mounds right next to the track.
+We stop around two-thirds of the way along in the hope of a better Skua view: a couple of pairs nest of some mounds right next to the track.
 They are absent at time of passing; we'll have another look on the way back.